objcio/articles/2014-08-02-testing-bad-practices.md

 tags: article
 ---

-I've been writting automated tests for a few years now and I have to confess that is a technique that still fascinates me when it comes down to make a code base more maintainable.
-I'd like to share some of my experiences and lessons I've learn from others of found myself.
+I've been writing automated tests for a few years now and I have to confess that is a technique that still fascinates me when it comes down to make a code base more maintainable.
+I'd like to share some of my experiences and lessons I've learn from others or found by myself.

 After all these years I've heard many good (and bad) reasons to write automated tests, things like: